3mdeb/news-and-ideas/blog/content/post/2024-03-15-uefi-sb-implementation-mpl.md

 The SELoader is a second-stage bootloader, which authenticates grub configuration files, the kernel, and initramfs.

-The layer also introduces Grub Lockdown, which prevents modifying the kernel command line or loading unsigned boot components.
+The layer also introduces GRUB Lockdown, which prevents modifying the kernel command line or loading unsigned boot components.
 When Secure Boot is enabled, the user can only access the command line if the user authentication is enabled, in which case it is protected by a password.